Exporting non-prescribed goods: determining a non-prescribed good

 Eggs and egg products

-Egg and egg products destined for human consumption are prescribed.
-Egg includes the contents of an egg removed from its shell and in liquid, frozen or dried form.
+Eggs and egg products from the avian species Gallus gallus (chickens) that are intended for export are prescribed.
+Egg product means the contents of an egg removed from its shell and in liquid, frozen or dried form.

 Meat and meat products

-All food, cosmetics, fibre, or any other product that is described and/or labelled as organic, bio-dynamic, ecological or by any other word of similar indication is a prescribed good.
+All food, fibre, or any other products that are described and/or labelled as organic, bio-dynamic, ecological, or by any other word of similar indication, are prescribed goods.

 Other non-prescribed goods

-Other goods that are not necessarily similar to any of the prescribed goods are considered as non-prescribed for the purpose of export.
-These include:
+Other goods that are considered as non-prescribed for the purpose of export include:

 - animal by-products